 1. Interim Progress and Claim Report(s)

-Interim report(s), including progress, proof of expenditures, and a financial attestation may be submitted up to twice per fiscal year – reports should be sent to email@example.com.
+Interim report(s), including progress, proof of expenditures, financial attestation, and a request for reimbursement may be submitted up to twice per fiscal year.

-Copies of the reporting templates will be sent to successful applicants at the time of contracting.
+Copies of detailed reporting instructions will be sent to successful Clients at the time of contracting.
 The report must be received and approved by OCE prior to release of funds for eligible claims.

 Note: Applicants MUST retain all proof of purchases, receipts, and other relevant documentation relating to eligible expenses.
 These should be included in the Interim Progress and Claim Report.